SuiteBee/aMazeGen/README.md

 Steps

-1. Start with a random cell A
+1. Start with a random cell
    - Add cell to maze (WHITE)
-2. Choose another random unvisited cell B
+2. Choose another random unvisited cell A
-3. Traverse "walk" the maze from cell B until A is reached (RED)
+3. Traverse "walk" the maze from cell A until a cell that is part of the maze is reached (RED)
    - If at any point this path encounters itself (loop), backtrack to this collision cell
 5. Add "walk" path cells to the maze (WHITE) and remove walls between cells
 6. Repeat from step 2. until all cells are visited